Boahan/CODSOFT/COC/README.md

-## Personal Portfolio
+## LANDING PAGE

-This is a UI/UX webpage.This webpage was a great way for me to showcase my HTML and CSS skills.
+It is a simple landing page.
+This webpage was a great way for me to showcase my HTML and CSS skills.
 It is simple, yet effective, and experience in a visually appealing way.
 I have used video in the main landing page and created sub landing pages for better segregation.

 ### Images

 Here are some of the screenshots of the webpage:

-LANDING PAGE
+MAIN LANDING PAGE

 ![Screenshot 2023-10-15 100203](https://github.com/Boahan/CODSOFT/assets/111555189/c2cd21b6-8f92-4013-9746-b1415ca9b761)